CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_api.md

 ## Python Quickstart

-There will be some prerequisites but those can be fine in the official documentation.
+There will be some prerequisites.
+They can be fine in the official documentation.

 [Python Quickstart | Sheets API | Google Developers](https://developers.google.com/sheets/api/quickstart/python)

-### 1. Install google client library
+### 1. Install the google client library

 ```python
 pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib